Tromador/Kyngesreach/Adventure_Modules/Summer Bay/Summer_Bay.md

-# Adventure Module: The Lost Legacy of the Summer Bay
+# The Lost Legacy of the Summer Bay (Phase 1 Raw Collation)

-## Overview

-This adventure begins as the **Sojourner** crosses into the **Kyngesreach**, triggering strange phenomena and setting the stage for the discovery of a long-lost ship and its descendants.

-The goal is to reveal:

-- The supernatural nature of the Kyngesreach and its **Tidal Lock**.
-- That ships cannot easily leave the Reach once entered.
-- That time and nature behave strangely within the archipelago.
-- That a primitive island tribe are descendants of a ship lost only a year ago—but for them, it's been 300 years.

-The adventure focuses on exploration, discovery, cultural interaction, and eventual revelation through investigation and diplomacy.
-Combat is possible but not required.

 ---

+## Adventure Goals

+- Introduce the Tidal Lock via the Summer Bay’s fate.
+- Establish the Kyngesreach as a magically isolated space.
+- Introduce the concept of time dilation and other supernatural distortions.
+- Let the players discover a primitive tribe descended from a vanished ship.
+- Provide a compelling, exploration-forward session with potential combat, roleplay, and survival challenges.

+---

-## Captain Godfrey’s Speech – Eve of Entering the Kyngesreach
+## Godfrey’s Speech – Crossing into the Kyngesreach

-**Setting:** *Quarterdeck, after the evening meal.
-The crew gathers under a grey sky touched with flame at the horizon.
-The wind is steady.
-The sea, quiet—for now.*

-> **Godfrey (calm, grounded, the kind of voice that fills silence rather than fights it):**
->
 > “Right.
 Listen sharp.
 >
 > Tomorrow morning, we cross into the **Kyngesreach**.
 The charts will still call it that, but for most sailors, it’s only ever been a name on the edge of the map.
 Stories wrapped in fog.
 Warnings passed around over grog.
 Most never get close.